-formers.
-A transformer to tune to 465 kc/s-which approximates to an equivalent wavelength of 650 metres -can be made by using 120 turns of 36-gauge d.c.c. or enamelled wire for primary and for secondary.
-This is the total number of turns on each capacity.
-The transformer can be used as shown in the circuit in Fig. 142 by connecting a .ooo3-mfd. pre-set condenser across each winding for trimming purposes.
+The transformer can be used as shown in the circuit in Fig. 142 by connecting a 0003-mfd. pre-set condenser across each winding for trimming purposes.
 It is better to employ one of the new types of trimmer on steatite or similar bases.